nvaccess/audioScreen/readme.md

 # AudioScreen: an experiment inimage accessibility for blind people
 By Michael Curran, NV Access Limited
 ## Introduction
 Audio Screen is an add-on for the [NVDA Screen Reading software](http://www.nvaccess.org/).
-Audio Screen can allow a blind person to move a finger around a Windows 8+ compatible touch screen, and hear the part of the image under their finger.
+Audio Screen can allow a blind person to move their finger around a Windows 8+ compatible touch screen, and hear the part of the image under their finger.
 If a touch screen is not available, the mouse can be moved instead, though this is some what less accurate for the user as mouse movement is relative.

 Here a [demonstration of AudioScreen by Michael Curran [mp3 file, 17 mb]](http://www.nvaccess.org/audioScreen/audioScreenDemo20151129.mp3) where he demonstrates the various modes, and uses it to explore a map of Australia, a rainbow, the earth from space, a cartoon house, and a sun set.